Testosterone Levels and their Impact On Male Health – Hormonal Impacts

 Erectile Function

 Testosterone supports healthy erections by working alongside other physiological processes.
-A deficiency in or testosterone can make achieving and maintaining an erection challenging, impacting sexual performance and confidence.
+A testosterone deficiency can make achieving and maintaining an erection challenging, impacting sexual performance and confidence.

 Bone Density